se-edu/guides/conventions/markdown.md

   <box type="info" seamless>

-  RATIONALE: Doing so with throw off grammar checkers and make it harder to modify content later (a simple change might require re-sizing many adjacent lines.
+  RATIONALE: Doing so could throw off grammar checkers, and make it harder to modify content later (because a simple change might require re-sizing many adjacent lines).
   </box>

 * **Add a blank line at the beginning of a list.**